Get Manager Approvals for Support Decisions in Slack

 With Supportman

-Approval requests queue in Slack where managers can review and decide on their own schedule, not on the agent's schedule.
+Approval requests queue in a dedicated Slack channel where managers review and decide on their own schedule — with conversation context attached and the outcome logged automatically.

-- Requests post to a dedicated Slack channel.
+- Requests post to your approval Slack channel from the Intercom inbox.

 - Manager reviews and approves when they have a natural pause.

-- Decisions are batched, logged, and visible to the full team.
+- Decisions are logged on the Intercom conversation — visible to the full team.

 What if a request is time-sensitive and the manager does not see it quickly?